poonamshettar/Portfolio/codes/prims.md

 void primMST(int graph[V][V])
 {
-    // Array to store constructed MST

     int parent[V];

-    // Key values used to pick minimum weight edge in cut int key[V];
+    int key[V];

-    // To represent set of vertices included in MST bool mstSet[V];
+    bool mstSet[V];

-    // Initialize all keys as INFINITE
     for (int i = 0; i < V; i++)
         key[i] = INT_MAX, mstSet[i] = false;
     key[0] = 0;

-    // First node is always root of MST parent[0] = -1;
+    parent[0] = -1;

-    // The MST will have V vertices for (int count = 0; count < V - 1; count++) {
+    for (int count = 0; count < V - 1; count++) {

         int u = minKey(key, mstSet);

-        // Add the picked vertex to the MST Set mstSet[u] = true;
+        mstSet[u] = true;

         for (int v = 0; v < V; v++)